-The City of Lakeland is awarded an allocation of CDBG funds each year which, for 2023-2024 is \$865,988, and anticipates \$2,500 in program income.
+The City of Lakeland is awarded an allocation of CDBG funds each year which, for 2025-2026 is estimated to be \$851,621, and anticipates \$2,500 in program income.
 CDBG funds may be used for housing and community development activities including housing rehabilitation, public services, code enforcement, and administration of the City's CDBG program.

-The City of Lakeland also is awarded HOME funds in the amount of \$434,505 and anticipates an approximate amount of \$20,000 for program income.
-The City has added a new strategy with the development of new housing in addition to housing preservation.
-HOME funds may be used for housing activities such as increasing homeownership, new rental construction and administration of the City's HOME program and CHDO support.
-The city's General fund and the Community Redevelopment Agency (CRA) funds may be utilized for impact fee reimbursements/waiver for multi-family housing developments.
+The City of Lakeland is also awarded HOME funds for \$385,060 and anticipates an approximate amount of \$20,000 for program income.
+The city has added a new strategy with the development of new housing in addition to housing preservation.
+HOME funds may be used for housing activities such as increasing homeownership, new rental construction, and administration of the City's HOME program and CHDO support.
+The city's General Fund and the Community Redevelopment Agency (CRA) funds include allocations that provide gap financing for multi-family housing developments.

-The CRA has also committed to expend funds for owner occupied rehabilitation, down payment assistance and development of new construction programs in targeted CRA areas.
+The CRA has also committed to expend funds for owner occupied rehabilitation, and down payment assistance within the Mid-Town CRA.